EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi_Guide.md

 Run the real-time webcam detection script by issuing the following command from inside the /home/pi/tflite1 directory.
 (Before running the command, make sure the tflite1-env environment is active by checking that (tflite1-env) appears in front of the command prompt.) **The TFLite_detection_webcam.py script will work with either a Picamera or a USB webcam.**

+*Note: You may get a `cannot connect to X server` error if you try to execute below step using SSH.
+If you are working with pi in headless mode, you may use VNC to view the remote desktop.\
+Once logged in, use the terminal to execute below script*

 ```
 python3 TFLite_detection_webcam.py --modeldir=Sample_TFLite_model
 ```